yashgyy/SMSCategorizer-Old/README.md

 ### The  Sms Categoriser Consist of the Following Folders

+## This Repository Was under Devlopment and consitutes the work about 50% completed and is now  Deprecated.
+Please see repository SMS Classifier (SMS Classifier)[https://github.com/yashgyy/SMSClassifierFinal] for final Version

 * Deployed Model(Nltk+RandomForesr)

     * The Given Folder Consist of the Final Deployed Model ( Random Forest Classifier) in addition with with All the Corresponding NLTK Features . ** The Files are saved in Pickle Format and we can Directly Predict our Incoming Text Messages by making an Object of the Classifier and Passing the Iterator Containig the String **